-In spite of the failure of the Cretan Christians and their Greek allies to capture and hold Fort Malaxa, the insurgents continued to threaten the outposts of Fort Izzedin; the Ottoman fortress that dominated the entrance to Suda Bay, the main anchorage of the European Fleet.
+In spite of the failure of the Cretan Christians and their Greek allies to hold Fort Malaxa, the insurgents continued to threaten the outposts of Fort Izzedin; the Ottoman fortress that dominated the entrance to Suda Bay, the main anchorage of the European Fleet.

 Fort Izzedin viewed from Blockhouse.
 Fort Suda is across the Bay.
 (Photograph courtesy of Fred Rodgers.)

 Austro-Hungarian Army map.
 Fort Izzedin and Aptera Blockhouse 1897

 While realistically there was never any chance of them capturing the main fortress, the threat to it, and to the European naval forces using Suda Bay, was such that any move on Fort Izzedin was taken very seriously.
 Matters came to a head when in March 1897, the insurgents attempted to storm the blockhouse at Aptera, immediately above Fort Izzedin.
 The initial assaults were repulsed by fire from European ships

 HMS Camperdown shelling insurgents above Fort Izzedin; view from HMS Revenge.

 “On March 28th the insurgents made a second attempt on the Aptera blockhouse, near Fort Izzedin, which commands the entrance to Suda Bay.
 They were repulsed by the fire of the English, Italian and Russian warships, but resumed their attack two days later. “

 A British sailor on board H. M. S. Camperdown described events in a letter to his mother: